-On a Raspberry Pi first install the latest version of Raspbian from the downloads page.
+On a Raspberry Pi, first install the latest version of Raspberry Pi OS.
 Then boot your Pi, plug in Ethernet to give you access to the sources, and log in.

 git clone --depth=1 https://github.com/raspberrypi/linux

-Run the following commands depending on your Raspberry Pi version.
+First, prepare the default configuration by running the following commands, depending on your Raspberry Pi version:

 cd linux KERNEL=kernel make bcmrpi_defconfig